cchudzicki-ocw-testing/11.255-spring-2021/content/pages/syllabus.md

 ### Video Presentations

 Every student will be asked to make one video presentation.
 Once the class roster is final, each student will be assigned to one of the RPS exercises.
-On the day of the RPS exercise, each assigned student will be asked to video record one of the breakout groups conducting their negotiation exercise.
+On the day of the RPS exercise, each assigned student will be asked to video-record one of the breakout groups conducting their negotiation exercise.
 This footage will then need to be edited into a “highlight reel” of no more than 5–6 minutes.
 Titles and subtitles can be added.
 The point of the video is to document how the videographer thinks the negotiators handled important aspects of the assignment.
-Each video producer will lead a short class discussion of his or her composite video.
+Each video producer will lead a short class discussion of his or her composite video. \[Note: These recordings are not available to OCW users.\]

 ## Grading Policies